brodybits/mbflow/README.md

 mysrv.run_trigger.post({ port: PORT });
 ```

-and the test HTTP handler in ES6:
+and the test HTTP handler in ES6 (which will be converted to a true component):

 ```Javascript
 var flowbox = require('./flowbox.js');